 I DO care for my students.
 They are like my family.

 I DO have confidence in them.
 They had achieved higher than they ever have.

 But I was glad we didn’t make it.

 We missed making it to state by one band.
 One band!
 You could say we almost made it to state.
 With being that close, the students were determined to work harder, smarter and achieve more next season.
 Their talk afterwards included “if we had done this a little better”, and “if we had been a little more focused at rehearsal we might have made it.”
 Their ideas for how to make the band better started to pour forth.

 If we had made state…and if it had been barely, by only one band…you could have said we almost didn’t make state.
 The students may have gotten cocky,

 “We made state, we made state, now we don’t have to work as hard next year.”

-And if we make it to state, great… but if we don’t, we will take pride in having done our best.
+And if the increased commitment helped them make it to state, great… if not, they could take pride in having done their best.
 Ultimately that’s all any of us can do.

 *** James no longer teaches marching band; he is currently at a middle school.
 He taught marching band for thirteen years and enjoyed the chance to instill team spirit and leadership into students.
 He did not enjoy the 20+ hours each week it took.
 James is the author of The Saxophone Diaries: Stories and tips from my 30+ years in music, as well as 4 other books.
 Invite James to speak to your students or teachers.